 The highlight for us visiting Chamonix in summer has been going on several family-friendly hikes.
 Chamonix offers a plethora of outdoor adventures to enjoy in the French Alps, from road cycling, mountain biking, paragliding, horseback riding, river rafting, the list goes on.
 To help plan your visit, stop by the tourist office in the Chamonix town centre to pick up free map routes and local guides.
 Another great resource in the town centre is Maison de la Presse, a bookstore specialising in mountaineering literature which sells a comprehensive selection of maps and guidebooks.

-During our two visits to Chamonix in the summer, we went on a number of hikes with kids.
+During our two visits to Chamonix in the summer, we went on a number of hikes with kids in the French Alps.
 I’d definitely recommend bringing a baby carrier or a child carrier backpack, depending on age and weight, if you are hiking with children 3 years and under.
-Here are the summer hikes we can recommend with kids in the Chamonix valley;
+In this section of the visiting Chamonix in summer post, I’ll share recommendations for summer hikes with kids in the Chamonix valley.

 Lakes in Chamonix Valley